thinkSRS/srsinst.sr860/README.md

     Stanford_Research_Systems,SR865A,002725,v1.34

-**SR860** is comprised of multiple sub-components, their associated commands and class methods.
+**SR860** comprises multiple subcomponents, their associated commands and class methods.
  **Component** class has a convenience attribute `dir` to show its  available attributes and methods in the Python dictionary format.